syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/masktype.md

 {n}
 </td>
 <td>
-Accepts the input for ‘n’ number of times.
+Accepts the input for 'n' number of times.
 </td>
 </tr>
 <tr>